byh711/Lecture_summarization/README.md

 The outcomes of our research are as follows:

 - **Parameter Performance Correlation**: The results exhibit a clear correlation between the number of parameters in an LLM and its summarization performance.
 As illustrated in the accompanying chart, models with a higher number of parameters tend to produce more accurate and coherent summaries.
+- **Minimal Performance Difference**: Despite Gemma's smaller size (2B parameters), it achieved a performance (Rouge-L of 39.8) close to that of Llama2 (7B parameters, Rouge-L of 48.3), demonstrating Gemma's efficiency.
+This indicates that both models possess inherent knowledge suitable for text summarization tasks, highlighting the potential redundancy of extensive fine-tuning for certain applications.

 <p align="center">
   <img src="https://github.com/byh711/Lecture_summarization/assets/63491899/bc9deaa6-cb19-442d-a45b-5c20217588e6" width="600" height="400">